shaik-nazia-cse/mood-music-website/README.md

- 🎶 Mood Music Web App
+z 🎶 Mood Music Web App

 An **interactive and responsive music website** that changes its **background video, theme, and song recommendations** based on the user's selected mood — such as **Happy, Sad, Party, Chill, or Focus**.